TPO = The Previous Owner

 Notice we did not say it would “Lock”.
 If you put anything in the key way it would turn the cylinder and the door would open.
 With some help from the Studebaker Vendors page we found an original lock cylinder and installed the same.
 We now have a key that actually locks the glove box AND works the trunk lock (once we install the new lock cylinder).

-Not really a “project” as a bolt on solution but we did have to do a “little” work getting the old one out we we think this counts.
+Not really a “project” but more of a bolt on solution but we did have to do a “little” work getting the old one out we we think this counts.
 We continue to debate if we will attempt to restore the glove box door.
 Yes we hear you, “You had the door almost off when you removed the radio grill!”
 Well, yeah - you’re right.
 We overlooked it then and may “redo” the effort in the future.